martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `delete_table`

-The `delete_table` operation allows to delete an existing table.
+The `delete_table` operation allows deleting an existing table.
 It must be called with a table name as first argument.

 For example: